MCCSA’s work is underpinned by these principles, some of which are South Australian, National or International.

 7. right for individuals to access and correct their personal information.

-MCCSA supports the work of the World Health Organisation on Age Friendly Cities and the work by the South Australia Office for the Ageing on an Age Friendly SA
+MCCSA supports the work of the World Health Organisation on Age Friendly Cities and the work by the South Australia Office for Ageing Well on an Age Friendly SA

 MCCSA supports the refined definition of WHO on active ageing which was developed in 2016 by the International Longevity Centre in Brazil which states that